Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/generateddocs/mc-alzDefaultPolicyAssignments.bicep.md

 parDdosProtectionPlanId | No       | ID of the DdosProtectionPlan which will be applied to the Virtual Networks.
-If left empty, the policy Enable-DDoS-VNET will not be assigned at connectivity or landing zone Management Groups to avoid VNET deployment issues. parDisableAlzDefaultPolicies | No       | Set Enforcement Mode of all default Policies assignments to Do Not Enforce. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry
+If left empty, the policy Enable-DDoS-VNET will not be assigned at connectivity or landing zone Management Groups to avoid VNET deployment issues. parDisableAlzDefaultPolicies | No       | Set Enforcement Mode of all default Policies assignments to Do Not Enforce. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry parPolicyEffect | Deny       | Set Parameter for effect type for all policy definitions

 ### parTopLevelManagementGroupPrefix